-What is a good quality score and perhaps more importantly, how do we ‘hack it’ to improve it?
+What is a good quality score and perhaps more importantly, how do we improve it to lower our cost per click?

 Extracting the most from your Google Ads account can be a full-time job, even for the most seasoned of pay per click managers.

 Keeping on top of and monitoring your account metrics is crucial – should we also be concerned with quality score?